-- Antimicrobial sales and distribution data and antimicrobial use data are not the same. - Context, such as the number, size, species of animals, and indication, is essential to understand antimicrobial use in food-producing animals. - Collecting standardized data across species and routes of administration is challenging. - Each food-producing species or food commodity requires unique considerations and species data should not be directly compared to other species. - Clear data access and privacy protection are essential to build and maintain mutual trust among public and private partners.
+- Antimicrobial sales and distribution data and antimicrobial use data are not the same. - Context, such as the animal number, size, and species, and indication for product use, is essential to understand antimicrobial use in food-producing animals. - Collecting standardized data across species and routes of administration is challenging. - Each food-producing species or food commodity requires unique considerations and species data should not be directly compared to other species. - Clear data access and privacy protection are essential to build and maintain mutual trust among public and private partners.